Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Production and Consumption

 The ash gourd is grown on a vine.
-It is relatively easier to grow compared to other plants in the cucurbit family and is to be grown in dry areas (40).
+It is relatively more straightforward to grow compared to other plants in the cucurbit family and is to be grown in dry areas (40).
 Excessive humidity will negatively affect the growth of this plant.

 You can find winter melons in India for the price of 0.5$/kg (41).